Check the Zabbix Home Page at http://www.zabbix.com for information about the current version and for downloading instructions.

 shell> make install

-will install all the files in /usr/local/bin, /usr/local/lib etc. You can specify an installation prefix other than /usr/local using –prefix
+By default, make install will install all the files in /usr/local/sbin, /usr/local/lib etc. You can specify an installation prefix other than /usr/local using --prefix

 Configure /etc/services